yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/PRODUCTION_RELEASE_STATUS_2026-09-03.md

 Status: **not production-release ready**.

-The source contracts, Release Candidate CI at qualified SHA `6447648a`, unified Azure runtime, immutable 15-scenario catalog, and one complete Azure canary per task type pass.
+The source contracts and Release Candidate CI pass at code release candidate `e82f42d6`.
+The unified Azure runtime, immutable 15-scenario catalog, and one complete Azure canary per task type also pass.
 The remaining release path is blocked by two owner-approved workspace actions, 12 unexecuted industry scenarios, the API/retraining deployment decisions, and final production approval.

 No model training or dataset-scale processing was run locally.
 Local validation is limited to unit/contract tests, graph compilation, UI checks, and source